nicolabs/nicolabs.net/README.md

 The [assets/blog](assets/blog) folder gathers asset files used in articles.

-It keeps the same layout as the previous wesite located from http://www.nicobo.net/sites/default/files in order to ease migration of URLs, but the `pictures` subfolder may not be used for new assets.
+It keeps the same layout as the previous website located from http://www.nicobo.net/sites/default/files in order to ease migration of URLs, but the `pictures` subfolder may not be used for new assets.

 The new layout is :